 But maybe wash your kid before your own evening cocktails.
 You should be alert and attentive when bathing a kid.
 Fun fact: Keith Richards has never bathed a baby.

-You should just go ahead and throw together a super-mini Snap-On rolling tool chest with the following:
+You should just go ahead and throw together a super-mini Snap-On rolling baby bath tool chest with the following:

 - Wash cloths